Hadrian767-UT/UT-mobile-basetools/PORTING.md

 ### Console_Init Error Fix (just make it if the GMS is 2022.9 or minus)

-In first, again, do what this giif is making:
+In first, again, do what this gif is making:

 ![2026-01-07 23-05-56](https://github.com/user-attachments/assets/49598b0b-eebf-489c-92d3-9c425a7622cc)